Frequently Asked Questions

 Heavy duty spares:

-They are some models that are meant for heavy-duty usage, normally in a better pump or pump system.
+They are some models that are meant for heavy-duty usage, example the rotary pump.

 These machines don’t mean that they will certainly not fail.
 It only means the pump is capable of repeating many shots with a lesser chance of over-heating.